bokulich-lab/q2-ena-uploader/README.md

 ### Submission workflow

 The submission process using q2-ena-iploader consists of several steps:
+0. Create [ENA account](https://www.ebi.ac.uk/ena/submit/webin/login) and obtain credentials - this should be done 24h before the actual submission.
 1. Import metadata into QIIME artifacts.
 2. Upload sample and study metadata to ENA.
 3. Transfer raw reads to the ENA FTP server.